brekker23/killerSudoku/README.txt

 all entries must be turned in by Janurary 16th and the competition begins Decmeber 16th (the day after finals week)

+email submissions along with your name to j.d.corn@csuohio.com

 the provided methods and classes can be found at https://github/brekker23/killerSudoku

 a description of the project, the provided classes and methods can be found in